5 Estimation

 If experiments are about estimating effects, how do we actually use our experimental data to make these estimates?
 For our example we’ll design a more modern version of Fisher’s1 experiment (figure 5.1).

 1 An important piece of context for the work of Ronald Fisher, Karl Pearson, and other early pioneers of statistical inference is that they were all strong proponents of eugenics.
 Fisher was the founding chairman of the Cambridge Eugenics Society.
 Pearson was perhaps even worse, an avowed Social Darwinist who believed fervently in eugenic legislation.
-These views are repugnant and provide important context for their statistical contributions.
+Irrespective of their scientific content (which was often incorrect), these views are morally repugnant.

 Our causal theory is that the tea quality is affected by milk-tea ordering, so we’ll test that by rating tea quality both milk-first and tea-first, represented by a DAG like the one in figure 5.2.
 Our intended population to generalize to is the set of all tea drinkers, and toward that goal we sample a set of tea drinkers.
 In practice, we might do a field trial in a cafe in which we approach patrons and ask them to participate in our experiment in exchange for a free cup of tea.
 Although this sample size is almost certainly too small to get precise estimates, for the purpose of this example, we’ll sample 18 tea drinkers—nine in each condition.